Bibliome/alvisnlp/docs/reference/module/TabularProjector.md

 *TabularProjector* creates an annotation for each matched key and adds these annotations to the layer specified by <a href="#targetLayerName" class="param">targetLayerName</a>.
 The created annotations will have features that correspond to the entry columns.
 Feature keys are specified by <a href="#valueFeatures" class="param">valueFeatures</a>.
-For instance if <a href="#entryFeatureNames" class="param">entryFeatureNames</a> is *[a,b,c]*, then each annotation will have three features named *a*, *b* and *c* with the respective values of the entry's first, second and third columns.
-A feature name left blank in <a href="#entryFeatureNames" class="param">entryFeatureNames</a> will not create a feature.
+For instance if <a href="#valueFeatures" class="param">valueFeatures</a> is *[a,b,c]*, then each annotation will have three features named *a*, *b* and *c* with the respective values of the entry's first, second and third columns.
+A feature name left blank in <a href="#valueFeatures" class="param">valueFeatures</a> will not create a feature.
 Thus, in order to drop the first column of the entry, <a href="#valueFeatures" class="param">valueFeatures</a> should be *[,b,c]*.
 In addition, the created annotations will have the constant features specified in <a href="#constantAnnotationFeatures" class="param">constantAnnotationFeatures</a>.

 If <a href="#trieSource" class="param">trieSource</a> is specified, then *TabularProjector* assumes that the file contains a compiled version of the dictionary.
 In this case <a href="#dictFile" class="param">dictFile</a> is not read.

 If <a href="#trieSink" class="param">trieSink</a> is specified, *TabularProjector* writes a compiled version of the dictionary in the file.
 The use of compiled dictionaries may accelerate the processing for large dictionaries.

-## Parameters
+## Mandatory parameters

 <h3 name="dictFile" class="param">dictFile</h3>

-<div class="param-level param-level-optional">Optional
+<div class="param-level param-level-mandatory">Mandatory
 </div>
 <div class="param-type">Type: <a href="../converter/fr.inra.maiage.bibliome.util.streams.SourceStream" class="converter">SourceStream</a>
 </div>